 Choosing the right path for your weight management journey can be confusing, especially considering the new medications available.
 You might have heard of Mounjaro and Wegovy, but be unsure what the difference is.

 Mounjaro and Wegovy have plenty in common.
 They’re both new and much sought-after medicines for weight loss that are taken in the same way: weekly via an injector pen.
-And they’ve each been shown to drive serious results.
+And they’ve each been shown to drive serious results for men and women.

 Healthy changes to diet and exercise alone might lead to a 1-10% loss (which is still significant!).
 But when taking one of these medicines as well, people have reported losses of over 15%.